Bialomazur/Bialomazur/README.md

 💬 Tutor 💬
 📫 Freelancer 📫

-🤔 Looking for someone to collaborate with (preferably from Germany)
+🤔 Looking for someone to collaborate with (preferably from EU-Zone / Northern America)

 <!--
 **Bialomazur/Bialomazur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.